anthonynarine/auth_integration/docs/TESTING_GUIDE.md

-# Testing Guide for gait_integration
+# Testing Guide for auth_integration

 ## Overview
-This guide describes the testing strategy used for the `gait_integration` package.
+This guide describes the testing strategy used for the `auth_integration` package.
 The suite ensures correct behavior for authentication validation, exception handling, permissions, utility helpers, and environment configuration.